HMHS Chantilly (63): History

 Chantilly was built by Ateliers & Chantiers de la Loire, Saint-Nazaire, Loire-Atlantique, France.
 She was ordered by Compagnie des Française de Navigation à Vapeur Chargeurs Réunis but was sold before completion to the Compagnie des Messageries Maritimes.
 Chantilly was launched on 14 March 1922 and completed in January 1923.
 Her port of registry was Marseille and the Code Letters OVNE were allocated.

 On 28 September 1924, Chantilly arrived at Hong Kong carrying eighteen Breguet biplane aircraft.
 Nominally for reconnaissance, these were in fact armed with machine guns.
-She was diverted to Newchwang to deliver the aircraft before continuing to Shanghai.
+She was diverted to Niuzhuang to deliver the aircraft before continuing to Shanghai.
 It was claimed that the delivery of the aircraft was contrary to an arms embargo that France was a signatory to (the Second Zhili–Fengtian War was taking place at the time, France was officially neutral).
 In 1934, her Code Letters were changed to FOAP.
 Also in that year, Chantilly was lengthened to 500 ft 8 in.

 Chantilly was in the Mediterranean Sea when war was declared.
 She arrived at Port Said, Egypt, on 25 September 1939.
 During the next eight months, she sailed the Mediterranean and east coast of Africa.
 She arrived at Gibraltar on 24 April 1940, departing the next day for Brest, France, from where she joined Convoy FP5 to Greenock, Renfrewshire, United Kingdom, arriving on 10 May.
 Chantilly was converted to a troopship.
 The work took less than a week and she departed for Bizerte, Algeria on 17 May.
 Chantilly again sailed the Mediterranean and also visited ports in north west Africa.
 She departed from Dakar, Senegal on 25 December 1940.

 On 2 January 1941, she was captured off Oran, Algeria by HMS Duncan and Jaguar.
 She was found to be carrying rubber which was destined for Germany.
 Chantilly was taken in to Gibraltar.